-- Enable students to understand and apply the iterative design processes through which they explore, create and evaluate a range of outcomes. - Enable students to use creativity and imagination to design and make prototypes that solve real and relevant problems, considering their own and others' needs, wants and values. - Provide opportunities to apply knowledge from other disciplines, including mathematics, science, art and design, computing and the humanities. - Acquire subject knowledge in Design and Technology that builds on Key Stage 3, incorporating knowledge

-- Learn how to take design risks; helping students to become resourceful, innovative and enterprising citizens. - Prepare students to participate confidently and successfully in an increasingly technological world. - Be aware of, and learn from, wider influences on design and technology, including historical, social/cultural, environmental and economic factors.
+- Enable students to understand and apply the iterative design processes through which they explore, create and evaluate a range of outcomes. - Enable students to use creativity and imagination to design and make prototypes that solve real and relevant problems, considering their own and others' needs, wants and values. - Provide opportunities to apply knowledge from other disciplines, including mathematics, science, art and design, computing and the humanities. - Acquire subject knowledge in Design and Technology that builds on Key Stage 3, incorporating knowledge and understanding of different materials and manufacturing processes in order to design and make prototypes in - response to issues, needs, problems and opportunities. - · Learn how to take design risks; helping students to become resourceful, innovative and enterprising citizens. - · Prepare students to participate confidently and successfully in an increasingly technological world. - Be aware of, and learn from, wider influences on design and technology, including historical, social/cultural, environmental and economic factors.